leafo/lapis/docs/lua_creating_configurations.md

 }
 ```

-You can call the `config` function as many time you like on the same
+You can call the `config` function as many times as you like on the same
 configuration names, each time the passed in table is merged into the
 configuration.